thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/3. Customize the Appearance/fire-app-builder-customize-look-and-feel.md

 {% include image.html  file="firetv/fireappbuilder/images/fireappbuilder_progressbar3" type="png" %}

-<h3> {% include inline_image.html file="firetv/getting_started/images/firetv_five" type="png" %} Recommended Text Color</h3>
+<h3> {% include inline_image.html file="firetv/getting_started/images/firetv_five" type="png" %} Related Text Color</h3>

-You can change the color of the "Recommended Text" title.
+You can change the color of the "Related Content" title.
 This element is grouped with other "tertiary_element" colors.
 Updating this color will also change the color of the category titles on the home screen.
 To change the color, in your app's **custom.xml** file, update the following element:

 ```xml
  <color name="tertiary_text">#f2f408</color>